google/transit/gtfs/best-practices/best-practices.md

 * Improve end-user customer experience in public transportation apps
 * Make it easier for software developers to deploy and scale applications, products, and services
 * Facilitate the use of GTFS in various application categories (beyond its original focus on trip planning)

-### How to propose or amend published GTFS Best Practices

-The Best Practices are in the process of being merged into the spec.
-If you'd like to suggest a new best practice, please go to the [GTFS Reference GitHub repository](https://github.com/google/transit/) to open an issue or create a PR, or contact [specifications@mobilitydata.org](mailto:specifications@mobilitydata.org).

 ### Linking to This Document